ajon542/GameEngine/README.md

 ## Previous Goals

 -------------------------------------------------------------------------------------------
+Goal 3
+Make adding game objects to the scene more intuitive.
+This will most likely involve improving the batching of objects to be rendered and the use of the scene camera.

+In order to achieve this goal, I have been experimenting with how a game developer may use the game engine.
+I have been creating a number of different scenes to do things such as texturing, mouse input etc to try and find some of the repetitive actions.
+There are many so far, and by creating more scenes, I will gain a better understanding of what needs to be pulled out and made simpler.

 Goal 2
 Integrate AvalonDock to the project and make dockable windows based on the Window menu item.
 This is still a slow work in progress as I have become side-tracked in creating a better scene